Heinrich Georg Winter

 Beginning in 1870, he studied natural sciences at the Universities of Leipzig, Munich and Halle, obtaining his habilitation in 1875 from the Polytechnic Confederation in Zurich.

 He is the taxonomic authority of Sordariaceae, a family of perithecial fungi.
 In 1880 he described the order Ustilaginales (smut fungi).
-He also conducted anatomical and morphological research of crustose lichens.
+He also conducted anatomical and morphological research of crustose lichens. and was editor of several exsiccatae, for example of the large specimen series named L. Rabenhorstii fungi Europaei et extraeuropaei exsiccati, Klotzschii herbarii vivi mycologici continuatio.
+Editio nova.
+Series secunda (1881–1886).

 From 1871 to 1879, he was co-editor of the journal "Hedwigia", from 1879 until his death, he served as its editor.
 With Anton de Bary and Heinrich Rehm, he was co-author of Die Pilze Deutschlands, Oesterreichs und der Schweiz.